 Sunflower seed oil.
 Emollient.
 Sunflower oil is widely used in skincare and in this particular case it forms the base for the tocopherol (vitamin E) we use in the product.
 Sunflower seed oil on its own has a high concentration of natural vitamin E, and is especially well suited for dry and dehydrated skin, due to a high linoleic acid content (at around 60%), which aids in strengthening the skin barrier.

 Antioxidant.
 Vitamin E. A common antioxidant for fats and oils used in skincare.
-We use the vegetable kind, derived from soybean and rapeseed.
-This one comes in a sunflower seed oil base.
+We use the vegetable kind, derived from soybean and rapeseed to prevent rancidity in our balm.

 Film forming.
 Also known as gum arabic, acacia gum is a natural gum consisting of the hardened sap of two species of the acacia tree.
 In cosmetics, acacia gum is used for it's ability to create less stringy, or slimy and sticky, gels.
 The acacia gum we use is ethically and sustainably handpicked in Africa, and is a 100% renewable raw material.

 Preservative.
 Potassium sorbate is widely used in a variety of foods and personal care products.
 It works by inhibiting the growth of molds, yeasts and bacteria to preserve the freshness and quality of foods, beverages, or cosmetic products.
 Potassium sorbate is the potassium salt of sorbic acid, which is naturally occurring in some berries, although virtually all of the world's production of sorbic acid, as well as potassium sorbate, is manufactured synthetically.
-Together with sodium levulinate it makes up the preservative system in our serum.
+Together with sodium levulinate, dehydroacetic acid and p-anisic acid it makes up the preservative system in our toner.

 Buffering agent.
 Citric acid is a commonly used buffering, i.e. pH adjusting, agent in cosmetics.
 It is made through bacterial fermentation and shifts the pH of the product into the acidic range.
 This is closer to the natural pH of the skin, which may range from 4 to 7, but is usually thought to be between 5 and 6, with recent studies, however, indicating it to be below 5.